Mycena californiensis

-History and taxonomy
+Taxonomy

 The species was originally collected for science purposes by the American botanist Charles Wright during the North Pacific Exploring and Surveying Expedition of 1853–56.
 The single collection was found growing on fallen oak leaves at Mare Island Naval Shipyard, in Solano County, California in January 1856.
 The specimen was sent by American mycologist Moses Ashley Curtis to his British colleague Miles Joseph Berkeley, who published a brief description of the species in 1860, calling it Agaricus californiensis, in what was then the subgenus Mycena.
-Berkeley and Curtis noted that it differed from A. aurantio-marginatus (known today as Mycena aurantiomarginata) in the nature of the gills, and they called it "a more graceful species."
+Berkeley and Curtis noted that it differed from A. aurantio-marginatus (known today as Mycena aurantiomarginata) in the nature of the gills, and they called it "a more graceful species".
 In his 1887 Sylloge Fungorum, Pier Andrea Saccardo raised the subgenus Mycena to generic status, so the species became known as Mycena californiensis.

 In his 1947 monograph of North American Mycena, Alexander H. Smith included it as an "excluded or doubtful species", saying that the species "cannot be recognized until the microscopic characters of the type are known."
 Researching his 1982 monograph of Mycena, Maas Geesteranus examined the holotype material—the particular specimen designated by Berkeley and Curtis to represent the type of the species.
 Because of its deteriorated condition, however, he was unable to corroborate the distinguishing features proposed by Berkeley and Curtis, and he agreed with Smith's assessment of the species.